robert-stuttaford/stuttaford.me/resources/posts/2018-03-31-bridge-dev-diary--events-api.md

 So, after all of that, all I ended up with was greater certainty that my intended changes can be committed.
 I still had to actually transact something.

-Aside from organisers, all of my updates are assertions.
-So, expressing that what straightforward.
+Aside from retracting organisers, all of my updates are assertions.
+So, expressing that was straightforward.
 I added a `retract?` option to the update context, to allow the client to express retractions for the remove-organiser case.

 Also, because those markdown fields are optional, it's possible for an organiser to blank out a previously populated notes area, thereby 'retracting' its contents.
 So, I made sure to catch an incoming blank string assertion, and to instead treat it as a retraction.

-It's safe to do this, because our specs in validation step 2 ensure that we don't let any blank strings through unless they're allowed.
+It's safe to do this automated retraction because our specs in validation step 2 ensure that we don't let any blank strings through, unless they're allowed.

 <hr>